mahmoud-hmra-dev/clindr/call/webhook/README.md

 ![webhook](./webhooks.png)

-This example shows how to set up a server to listen for MiroTalk P2P webhook events (join, disconnect).
+This example shows how to set up a server to listen for Clindoctor Call webhook events (join, disconnect).

 ### Step 1: Enable Webhooks